-The Company did not have any exposure to any financial assets which were past due or impaired as at 30 September 2019 and as at 30 September 2018.
+The Company did not have any exposure to any financial assets which were past due or impaired as at 30 September 2020 and as at 30 September 2019.

-The concentrations of credit risk exposure to counterparties at 30 September 2019 are disclosed within the Investment Portfolio on page 11.
-No individual investment exceeded 23 per cent (2018: 21 per cent) of the net assets attributable to the Company's shareholders at 30 September 2019.
+The concentrations of credit risk exposure to counterparties at 30 September 2020 are disclosed within the Investment Portfolio on pages 12 and 13.
+No individual investment exceeded 25 per cent (2019: 23 per cent) of the net assets attributable to the Company's shareholders at 30 September 2020 with the exception of Nexgen Energy which has a holding, as disclosed in the Investment Portfolio on page 12, of 25.4% as at the year end.